mktcode/the-magic-frog/content/stories/story-2.md

 ---
 title: Roland The Adventurer
 number: 2
+ended: false
 ---

 <story-part username="vegaron">there was an unlucky adventurer called Roland.
-One day Roland, along with a great number of adventurer was tasked by the Adventurer guild to explore a mysterious dungeon that had appeared out of nowhere.</story-part>
+One day Roland, along with a great number of adventurers was tasked by the Adventurer guild to explore a mysterious dungeon that had appeared out of nowhere.</story-part>

 <story-part username="atra-aranea">There are rumors that all of the lately lost people of the village could be found inside.
 The Adventurer Guild promised to give the adventurer or adventurer group that managed to rescue the people a very special and precious treasure.</story-part>